wuangnguyen/Q.FilterBuilder/README.md

 - **Microservices** - Containerized and serverless architectures
 - **Background Services** - Windows Services, Linux daemons, hosted services

+### 📎 Multiple ORM Support

+Output from Q.FilterBuilder can be executed with any ORM that can execute raw SQL queries.

+- **Entity Framework**: Full support for LINQ and database queries
+- **Dapper**: Dynamic SQL execution with micro-ORM capabilities
+- **ADO.NET**: Low-level database access for maximum flexibility
+- **Any Other ORM**: Any ORM that can execute raw SQL queries

 ## 🚀 Quick Start

 ### Installation